 The original version is from Gooseberry Patch Big Book of Home Cooking: Favorite Family Recipes, Tips & Ideas for Delicious Comforting Food at its Best.
-It called for corn syrup and shortening, but I replaced those ingredients with maple syrup and coconut oil and got a great tasting cookie.
+It calls for corn syrup and shortening, but I replaced those ingredients with maple syrup and coconut oil and got great tasting cookies.
 The peanut butter in the center dries out a little since it doesn’t have any powdered sugar or oil added, but I still liked it and didn’t feel like I needed to add anything to the peanut butter filling.
-Also, I used Central Market brand coconut oil and could really taste the coconut, which in my opinion, was great with the cookies.

 Double Peanut Butter Cookies